Mica-Technologies/minecraft-launcher-modpacks/README.md

-# mica-minecraft-modpacks
+# minecraft-launcher-modpacks
-Minecraft Forge modpacks for use in the Mica Gaming Launcher.
+Minecraft modpacks for use in the Mica Minecraft Launcher.